Cathy Tilton

 Cathy Tilton is an American politician from Alaska.
-A Republican, she is a member of the Alaska House of Representatives, representing District 12 since 2015.
+A Republican, she was Speaker of the Alaska House of Representatives from 2023 to 2025, and represents District 26 which is entirely within the Matanuska-Susitna Borough.
+Prior to 2020 redistricting, represented District 12.

 She succeeded Bill Stoltze upon his election to the Alaska State Senate.
 She is a self-employed real estate professional and former legislative aide.
 She lives in Wasilla.
 Tilton was elected Speaker of the House on January 18, 2023.